 1) Primary structure: It represents the linear amino acid sequence.

-2) Secondary structure: Local folding of amino acids, mainly in the primary structure.
+2) Secondary structure: local folding of amino acids, mainly in the primary structure.

-Primary structure of the protein
+The primary structure of the protein

 - Protein primary structure represents the linear sequence (order) of the amino acid units in an entire protein molecule.

-- This is the first structural level of proteins during the protein structure formation, and it also shows the final structural level of proteins when a protein is subjected to complete denaturation.
+- This is the first structural level of proteins during protein structure formation, and it also shows the final structural level of proteins when a protein is subjected to complete denaturation.

 - The primary structure shows a distinct feature, such as polarity because one end of the protein contains a free α-amino group and another end of the protein contains a free carboxylic group.

-- Based on this polarity, the ends of primary structure are represented as N- terminus (α-amino group side) and C- terminus (carboxylic end).
+- Based on this polarity, the ends of the primary structure are represented as N- terminus (α-amino group side) and C- terminus (carboxylic end).

 - This structure determines all other structural levels of proteins.
 The amino acid sequence of this structure also determines the codon sequence in the coding gene of a particular protein.